cube-network/docs/contents/dev/sdk.md

 }
 ```

-### eth_getLastFinalizedBlockNumber
+### eth_getLastFinalizedBlockInfo
-Query the block number of the latest finalized status
+Query the block info of the latest finalized status

 #### Parameters